Chaste/Chaste.github.io/site/content/community/using-chaste.md

 Sustaining Chaste requires a baseline of continual development effort, in addition to development aligned with scientific need, and both require support through research funding.

-When applying for grants that depend on Chaste, we encourage Principal Investigators to cost appropriate Research Software Engineer (RSE) time.
+When applying for grants that depend on Chaste, we encourage Principal Investigators to cost appropriate Research Software Engineering (RSE) time.
 This can support:

 1. The baseline effort: maintaining compatibility with evolving platforms and dependencies